bytecodealliance/component-docs/component-model/src/language-support/rust.md

 cargo component new <name>
 ```

-Unlike library components, this does _not_ have the `--reactor` flag.
+Unlike library components, this does _not_ have the `--lib` flag.
 You will see that the created project is different too:

 - It doesn't contain a `.wit` file. `cargo component build` will automatically export the `wasm:cli/run` interface for Rust `bin` packages, and hook it up to `main`.
 - Because there's no `.wit` file, `Cargo.toml` doesn't contain a `package.metadata.component.target` section.